 All proceeds from VAULT! will benefit the creation Stranger Kin and the travel expenses required to bring the piece to New York.
 Your contribution and attendance is greatly appreciated!

 An intimate, informal showcase,

-the artist line-up draws from the pillar institutions of the Salt Lake dance community, presenting emerging choreographers who are actively engaged with and enriching the fabric of the city's arts scene.
+the artist line-up draws from the pillar institutions of the Salt Lake modern dance community, presenting emerging choreographers who are actively engaged with and enriching the fabric of the city's arts scene.
 The showcase will feature an array of duets and solos—premieres, excerpts, and snippets of evening-length works in their early stages—by choreographers: Justin Bass, Michael Crotty, Dan Higgins, Daniel Mont-Eton, Breeanne Saxton & Eliza Tappan, and Nichele Van Portfleet.

 Marriott Center for Dance, Univ. of Utah

 Tickets available at the door: $10-$20 sliding scale

 Treats available for purchase, provided by our generous in-kind donors:

 Host and curator of the event, Nichele Van Portfleet will share a new duet, developed this summer under the mentorship of Doug Varone through DEVICES, Varone's choreographic mentorship program in New York City.
 VAULT! will serve as a way to share the work with the SLC community before it hits the road, and as a fundraiser to support the development of the work and travel to the NYC premiere Aug 10-12.
 Featuring collaborative dancers Brian Gerke and Breeanne Saxton, the duet is inspired by oppositions: the things we need and want in life but cannot have, as well as the ebbs and flows within our intimate relationships.
 Van Portfleet has been thrilled by the enthusiasm of fellow choreographers in the community to participate in VAULT!, in support of her dance's tour to NYC.